-Every time you see it’s below book value, you ask, “What’s the constitution?” i.e. “What’s in the book?”
+Every time you see a stock is trading below its book value, you should ask, “What’s the constitution of the book?” i.e. “What’s in the book?”

 - Working capital was ≈ $300 million.
 This was end of Q3.
 In Q4, retail companies convert inventory to cash.
 In the last 2 years, that was about $100 million.

 - Fixed assets were $100 million.
 Mostly buildings / real estate.